rotorflight/rotorflight-configurator/README.md

 #### Graphics Issues

-If you experience graphics display problems or smudged/dithered fonts display issues in Betaflight Configurator, try invoking the `betaflight-configurator` executable file with the `--disable-gpu` command line switch.
+If you experience graphics display problems or smudged/dithered fonts display issues in Rotorflight Configurator, try invoking the `rotorflight-configurator` executable file with the `--disable-gpu` command line switch.
 This will switch off hardware graphics acceleration.
 Likewise, setting your graphics card antialiasing option to OFF (e.g. FXAA parameter on NVidia graphics cards) might be a remedy as well.

-### Unstable Testing Versions

-Unstable testing versions of the lates builds of the configurator for most platforms can be downloaded from [here](https://github.com/betaflight/betaflight-configurator-nightlies/releases/).

-**Be aware that these versions are intended for testing / feedback only, and may be buggy or broken, and can cause flight controller settings to be corrupted.
-Caution is advised when using these versions.**

-## Languages

-**Please do not submit pull requests for translation changes, but read and follow the instructions below!**

-Betaflight Configurator has been translated into several languages.
-The application will try to detect and use your system language if a translation into this language is available.
-You can help [translating the application into your language](https://github.com/betaflight/betaflight/tree/master/README.md#translators);

-If you prefer to have the application in English or any other language, you can select your desired language in the first screen of the application.

-## App build via NW.js (windows/linux/macos) or Cordova (android)

 ### Development